sguox002/leetcode/leetcode-all.md

 - find the state transfer or recurrence relation
 - how to get the original problem.

+### two state interlace
+<<-964	Least Operators to Express Number    		44.5%	Hard
+given a positive integer x, use +-*/ and x to represent any number. x/x->get x^0 x*x->get any x^i so this is x-base number representation with - allowed.
+dp: uses + or uses - to see which needs less operator. change + to - need to push forward a cf. use pos or neg.
+->>

+<<-975	Odd Even Jump    		41.7%	Hard
+given an integer array. from some starting index, you can make a series jump. odd jump 1,3,5.., even jump: 2,4,6.. odd jump at i: you can jump to the smallest index and smallest possible A[j]>=A[i] even jump at i: you can jump to the smallest index and largest possible A[j]<=A[i] possible that you can not make any jump. good start index: mean you can jump to the end index. return the number of good starting index. dp approach:
+- equivalent: do it reverse way from last index we jump to see which index we can go. (how do we get this? the base case is the last index)
+- go higher or lower shall also reverse.
+- put the elements right (visited) in ordered map so we can do binary search. (the later appeared duplicate can replace before element since we only care the first index)
+- even odd interlaced.
+- even[i], odd[i] represent we can do an even/odd jump to this index.
+base case: the last index odd[n-1]=even[n-1]=1
+- answer is the odd[i] (the first jump start here)
+->>

 <<-978	Longest Turbulent Subarray    		46.6%	Medium
 turbulent: goes up/down... subarray.
 dp: use two state inc,dec.
 ->>

 ### knapsack
+put elements in two or three options.

+<<-956	Tallest Billboard    		39.8%	Hard
+given an array of rod length, build two rods with equal largest length.
+knapsack: a rod can be part a, or part b or discard. use +1, -1 and 0. max target is totalsum/2. dp[i,target] represent the max postive sum for i rods with target.
+- we only add positive
+- choose as a, sum+rod, choose as b, sum-rod, and final score shall be 0.
+- maximize the positive score.
+->>

 <<-1049	Last Stone Weight II    		44.3%	Medium
 x==y, both destoyed, x!=y the smaller destroyed, keep y-x.
 equivalent: knapsack to make positive sum >=tsum/2.